 What Happens If You're In A Car Accident With An Uninsured Driver Not At Fault?

 Being involved in an accident is bad enough.
 But, getting into an accident that is not your fault and with an uninsured motorist can complicate things.

 The good news is you are covered.
 All insurance policies in Ontario include uninsured automobile coverage.
 This protects you in instances you are involved in an accident with another driver who does not have insurance.

 You will deal directly with your insurance provider and they will compensate you for damage and medical costs.

 What Do You Do After An Accident That Is Your Fault?

-If you have an accident on your record, it’s now more important than ever to compare car insurance quotes to find coverage and keep costs down.
+If you have an accident on your record, it’s now more important than ever to compare quotes to find coverage and keep costs down.

 What Do You Do After A Car Accident This Is Not Your Fault?

-If you involved in a not at fault accident in Ontario you will still be required to file an insurance claim.
+If you involved in a not at fault accident you will still be required to file a claim.
 The claims process works the same as if you were at fault.
-You report your accident at your local collision reporting centre, notify your insurer and fill out the require paper work.
+You report your accident at your local reporting centre, notify your insurer and fill out the require paper work.